cksystemsteaching/selfie/README.md

 ![Parsing Literals](figures/parsing-literals.png "Parsing Literals")

-The above figure shows the specification of literals in EBNF and the implementation of parsing literals in C\* as well as the machine state after parsing our running example of the integer literal `85`, the character literal `'H'`, and the string literals `"Hello World!"`.
+The above figure shows the specification of literals in EBNF and the implementation of parsing literals in C\* as well as the machine state after parsing our running example of the integer literal `85`, the character literal `'H'`, and the string literal `"Hello World!"`.

 > Again, compile time versus runtime